bszwej/mongodb-s3-stream-example/README.md

-# MongoDB backup and restore to/from Amazon S3 using Akka Streams
+# MongoDB backup and restore

-This is an example of using Akka Streams and Alpakka to stream:
+This is an example of using Akka Streams to:

- - MongoDB collection to AWS S3.
+1. Backup MongoDB collection to AWS S3.
- - File containing Extended JSONs stored on AWS S3 to MongoDB collection.
+1. Restore it from AWS S3 back to MongoDB.

 This example contains a full runnable code presented in a two-part article:
  - [Crafting production-ready Backup as a Service solution using Akka Streams](https://medium.com/@bszwej/crafting-production-ready-backup-as-a-service-solution-using-akka-streams-130725df20cb)